 Kindle Unlimited members can read them, free.
 And public libraries and friends can loan the book, since I’ve selected that Kindle option.
 (I’m trying to keep the information as free as possible.)

 Meanwhile, the site is at risk of bigger and longer-lasting crashes.
 So, I’m rushing this as fast as I can.
-And putting the site in Maintenance Mode when we’re actively working on it.
+And putting the site in Maintenance Mode when I’m actively working on it.

 Readers had already asked me to turn them into books, so people could read them at their leisure and not lose their place if they stopped reading, mid-page.

 After that, there will be printed books.
 I know some of my readers prefer printed books.
 (I do, too.)
-But also, libraries can own these these books, and place them on their shelves for people to borrow.
+Also, libraries can own these books and share them with their patrons.

 Thanks for your patience and understanding.